93 Results

 Adults with Exceptional Abilities: SCAVENGER HUNTAdults with DisabilitiesAdults with Exceptional Abilities: Scavenger Hunt Adventure Get ready for an outdoor adventure at Maple Island Park!
 Participants will work together to complete a fun and engaging scavenger hunt, exploring the park while searching for clues and items along the way.
 This activity encourages teamwork, problem-solving, and movement in a beautiful outdoor setting.
 Please meet us directly at the Maple Island Park Pavilion for this event.
 Missy Kahl will facilitate the activity and support participants throughout the hunt.
 All materials for the scavenger hunt will be provided.2026 -

 Adults with Exceptional Abilities: USA FLAG CRAFTAdults with DisabilitiesAdults with Exceptional Abilities: USA Flag Craft Kick off our Adults with Exceptional Abilities program with a hands-on USA flag craft!
 Participants will create their own decorative American flag to take home and proudly display.
 This project is designed to be engaging, creative, and adaptable for a variety of ability levels, with guidance and support provided throughout.
 Missy Kahl, a paraprofessional from LFCHS, will facilitate the activity and help participants enjoy a fun and welcoming environment focused on creativity and connection.
-This class is part of a monthly series held on the first Saturday of each month, featuring different crafts and activities throughout the year.
+This class is part of a monthly series featuring different crafts and activities throughout the year.
 Participants are encouraged to share ideas for future projects they’d like to try.
 Attendees of many ability levels are welcome.
 If you require assistance to participate independently, please attend with your own personal assistant and any necessary equipment.
 Class fees directly support the participant enrolled, and all materials for the USA flag project will be provided for participants.
 If you have questions about participation or accommodations, please contact Community Services—we’re happy to help create a plan that works for you.2026 -

 Advanced Beginner / Intermediate Skating CampYouth👉Register for this class between April 1, 2026 and May 29, 2026 and receive $15 off your registration fee!Discount happens at the time of checkout.
 This camp is designed for skaters who are comfortable on the ice and ready to build on their skills.
 Led by the Sartell Figure Skating Club (SFSC) coaches, skaters will focus on improving balance, control, and confidence while learning stronger forward and backward skating, stops, turns, and introductory figure skating skills.
 Instruction is grouped by ability to ensure each skater is challenged at an appropriate level in a positive and encouraging environment.
 Skaters should plan to bring their own skates or plan to rent hockey skates from the Scheels Athletic Complex.
 SFSC has a limited number of skates that can be borrowed on a first come first served basis.
 Join us to take the next step in your skating journey!
 For questions, please contact sartellfsc@gmail.com.2026 -